Botryococcus braunii: Toxic blooms and competition

 Blooms of Botryococcus braunii have been shown to be toxic to other micro-organisms and fishes.
 The cause of the blooms and their subsequent damage to the populations of other organisms has been studied.
 The exudate of Botryococcus braunii in the form of free fatty acids has been identified as the cause.
 A higher alkalinity changes these free fatty acids into a form which is more toxic to other species, thus causing Botryococcus braunii to become more dominant.
 Higher alkalinity often occurs when ashes from burned areas are washed into a body of water.
 While the dominance of Botryococcus braunii can be seen as damaging to the environmental diversity of a body of water, the knowledge of how it gains and maintains dominance is useful to those who intend to grow ponds of it as a fuel crop.

-Biofuel applications of Botryococcus oils

-The practice of farming cultivating is known as algaculture.
-Botryococcus braunii has great potential for algaculture because of the hydrocarbons it produces, which can be chemically converted into fuels.
-Up to 86% of the dry weight of Botryococcus braunii can be long-chain hydrocarbons.
-The vast majority of these hydrocarbons are botryocuccus oils: botryococcenes, alkadienes and alkatrienes.
-Transesterification can NOT be used to make biodiesel from Botryococcus oils.
-This is because these oils are not vegetable oils in the common meaning, in which they are fatty acid triglycerides.
-While Botryococcus oils are oils of vegetable origin, they are inedible and chemically very different, being triterpenes, and lack the free oxygen atom needed for transesterification.
-Botryococcus oils can be used as feedstock for hydrocracking in an oil refinery to produce octane (gasoline, a.k.a. petrol), kerosene, and diesel. (see vegetable oil refining).
-Botryococcenes are preferred over alkadienes and alkatrienes for hydrocracking as botryococcenes will likely be transformed into a fuel with a higher octane rating.